Here are descriptions, images and recordings of some of the instruments that I own and play.

 This is a low-end "electronic piano" keyboard dating from the early 1980s.
 It's got a full-size keyboard and produces a variety of different harpsichord-like noises; five buttons select different sets of harmonics, and a slider (labelled "Sustain") controls the envelope decay rate.
 I think it's 8-note polyphonic.
 It's also got a pretty standard auto-accompaniment system, a pitch control on the back so you can tune it to other instruments, and a sustain pedal input.
 Unusually, it's got a transpose button, so it's really easy to play in awkward keys.

 While the keyboard's unweighted, the feel's quite good, and it doesn't sound too bad through an amplifier if you mash several of the "tone" buttons down at the same time.
-Nobody's ever going to mistake it for a real instrument, though, and since I've got the SL-990 my sister's now got it.
+Nobody's ever going to mistake it for a real instrument, though!

 You can listen to a clip of me playing the EP-11, with no intervening effects or amplifier so it sounds even worse than it does through the built-in speaker.